Lois & Clark: The New Adventures of Superman: United Kingdom

 The series premiered on BBC1 on Saturday, January 8, 1994, retitled as "The New Adventures of Superman".
 The BBC held the rights to premiere the first three seasons.
 It also aired on CBBC's Saturday Aardvark strand (later known as Planet Saturday) at 8:30 am.
 BBC2 has also repeated the series at tea times alongside The Simpsons, The Fresh Prince of Bel-Air and many others.
 Sky One held the premiere rights to the fourth season in 1997 and broadcast the show under the original full title.
 The BBC broadcast the episodes a few weeks later.
 Sky One broadcast seasons one, two and three just before the premiere of season four in early 1997.
 UK Gold, Sky Living, Bravo, Channel One and ITV2 have also repeated the series.
 BBC2 last repeated season one in late 2005.
 Satellite channel Syfy repeated the first two seasons and the first half of season three in 2012, before replacing it with Smallville.

 Ireland

 The series aired on RTÉ One from 1995 to 1998 and regularly rerun on TG4 from 2000 to 2002.

 Home media

 Warner Home Video has released all four seasons of Lois & Clark: The New Adventures of Superman on DVD in Regions 1, 2, and 4.
 The company released the entire series on Blu-ray in the US on July 8, 2025.
-A UK Blu-ray release of the show is scheduled for September 1, 2025.
+The UK Blu-ray of the show released on September 1, 2025.